What can ancient cosmologies teach the future?

 What is the future of the sacred space in a digital world?

-On this month's episode of Looks Like New, MEDLab’s Stephanie Abdallah speaks with Dr. Nesrine Mansour about rethinking architecture in the age of digital media and artificial intelligence.
+On this month's episode of Looks Like New, MEDLab’s Stephanie Abdalla speaks with Dr. Nesrine Mansour about rethinking architecture in the age of digital media and artificial intelligence.
 Their conversation explores how sacred spaces are being reimagined amid rapid technological change, alongside broader questions of authorship, agency, and bias in architectural imagination.
 They also discuss AI literacy and pedagogy, and the transformative potential of artificial intelligence within architectural practice and education.
 Dr. Mansour is an Assistant Professor of Architecture at CU Boulder whose work sits at the intersection of architecture, spirituality, digital media, and AI.
 A former research fellow at the Princeton Center for Theological Inquiry, she has published widely across disciplines and is currently editing Religion and AI: Theoretical and Empirical Approaches, forthcoming with Bloomsbury.

 How has colonialism evolved under big tech?